-As of December 31, 2020, we sustainably managed timberlands in 18 states.
-This included owned or contracted acres in the following locations: •2.7 million acres in the western U.S. (Oregon and Washington); •6.8 million acres in the southern U.S. (Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, Oklahoma, South Carolina, Texas and Virginia) and •1.2 million acres in the northern U.S. (Maine, New Hampshire, Vermont, West Virginia and Wisconsin).
+As of December 31, 2021, we sustainably managed timberlands in 17 states.
+This included owned or contracted acres in the following locations:

+- •2.6 million acres in the western U.S. (Oregon and Washington); - •6.8 million acres in the southern U.S. (Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, Oklahoma, South Carolina, Texas and Virginia) and - •1.2 million acres in the northern U.S. (Maine, New Hampshire, Vermont and West Virginia).

 In Canada, we manage timberlands under long-term licenses that provide raw material for our manufacturing facilities.
 These licenses are in Alberta, British Columbia, Ontario and Saskatchewan.

 We operate manufacturing facilities in the United States and Canada.
 100% of the wood fiber we procure into these manufacturing facilities originates from either the United States or Canada.
 100% of our manufacturing locations are certified to the SFI Fiber Sourcing Standard.
-Fiber from external suppliers entering our wood products facilities can be traced to either the county (USA) or forest management unit(Canada).
+Fiber from external suppliers entering our wood products facilities can be traced to either the county (USA) or forest management unit(Canada) level or origin.
 All logs from the timberlands we own and manage can be traced back to the forest management unit.

+Methodology:

-Methodology: In both Canada and the United states, we utilize a mix of contract set up and entry of supplier information and volumes in our internal database to track origin of our procured wood.
-From this database, we can pull reports to understand the portion of our fiber that originates from our owned timberlands and Canadian Timberlands (traceable to the forest management unit) or from external supplier (traceable to the county level).
+In both Canada and the United states, we utilize a mix of contract set up and entry of supplier information and volumes in our internal database to track origin of our procured wood.
+From this database, we can pull reports to understand the portion of our fiber that originates from our owned and managed timberlands (traceable to the forest management unit) or from external supplier (traceable to at least the county/province level).
 When managing our US forests, we use a GIS based database to track forest management activities.